Our top 5 user onboarding examples will inspire you to prototype UX-friendly onboarding experiences

 Duolingo’s user onboarding aims to get users started as soon as possible, and within 10 clicks users are deep into language learning.
 By enabling users to get into core functionality from the start of their app experience, Duolingo presents itself as highly intuitive.

-Inspiring user onboarding – the takeaway
+Inspiring user onboarding examples – the takeaway

 Good user onboarding isn’t just about getting users to interact once and only once with your app; rather, it’s about getting them to come back to your product again and again, until it becomes an integral part of their online lives.
 Designing and prototyping onboarding flows is crucial to creating meaningful onboarding experiences, so get inspired by these 5 examples and start prototyping your own user onboarding flows.
 Check out these tips and tricks on creating user onboarding flows for more ideas on improving conversion and retention.